How Well Do Workplace Wellness Programs Work?

 Some programs are simple, offering gift cards or other small incentives to fill out a health risk assessment; take a lunch-and-learn class; or join a gym or walking group.
 Others are far more invasive, asking employees to report on a variety of health-related questions and roll up their sleeves for blood tests.

-A few employers offer financial incentives to workers who actually reduce their risk factors — lowering high blood pressure, for example or reducing levels of bad cholesterol — or who make concerted efforts to participate in programs that might help them reduce these risk factors over time.
+A few employers offer financial incentives to workers who actually reduce their risk factors — lowering high blood pressure, for example, or reducing levels of bad cholesterol — or who make concerted efforts to participate in programs that might help them reduce these risk factors over time.

 The Affordable Care Act allowed employers to offer financial incentives worth up to 30 percent of the cost of health insurance — that led some employers to entice workers with what could amount to hundreds or even thousands of dollars in discounted insurance premiums or reduced deductibles.

 Such large financial incentives led to court challenges about whether those programs are truly voluntary.
-The result of the such cases is still unclear — a judge has asked the Equal Employment Opportunity Commission to revise the rules governing the programs, but those revisions are not expected to be published this year.
+The result of such cases is still unclear — a judge has asked the Equal Employment Opportunity Commission to revise the rules governing the programs, but those revisions are not expected to be published this year.

 In the study reported in JAMA, the incentives were modest.
 Participants got small-dollar gift cards for taking wellness courses on topics such as nutrition, exercise, disease management and stress control.
 Total potential incentives averaged $250.
 About 35 percent of eligible employees at the 20 participating sites completed at least one module.